Robert Gates Fast Facts

 April 18, 1986 - Is promoted to deputy director of Central Intelligence.

-December 1986-March 1987 - Is acting director during CIA Director William J. Casey's surgery for a brain tumor.
+December 1986-March 1987 - Is acting director during Casey's surgery for a brain tumor.

 January 29, 1987 - Casey resigns as director of the CIA.